At a glance

 In more detail – Data Protection Act 2018

-There are other exemptions from the right to object contained in the Data Protection Act 2018.
+There are other exemptions from the right to object contained in the DPA 2018.
 These exemptions will apply in certain circumstances, broadly associated with why you are processing the data.
-We will provide further guidance on the application of these exemptions in due course.
+Please see our guidance on the application of these exemptions.

 You must inform the individual without undue delay and within one month of receipt of the request.